valmikroy/tech_notes/Prep random questions.md

 - Shell session
   ![Figure 9.9 Summary of job control features with foreground and background jobs, and terminal driver](images/Process_control_shell_session.png)

+- summarize `nohup`, `disown` and `&`:

+  - `&` puts the job in the background, that is, makes it block on attempting to read input, and makes the shell not wait for its completion.
+  - `disown` removes the process from the shell's job control, but it still leaves it connected to the terminal.
+One of the results is that the shell won't send it a `SIGHUP`.
+Obviously, it can only be applied to background jobs, because you cannot enter it when a foreground job is running.
+  - `nohup` disconnects the process from the terminal, redirects its output to `nohup.out` and shields it from `SIGHUP`.
+One of the effects (the naming one) is that the process won't receive any sent `SIGHUP`.
+It is completely independent from job control and could in principle be used also for foreground jobs (although that's not very useful).

 - Signals

   - they get generated
   - they get delivered to the process
   - they stay pending till they get caught, most of them defaulted to be ignored.